 SMITH, THOMAS INGLES

-SMITH, THOMAS INGLES (?–1847).
-Thomas I. (often J.) Smith, Texas Ranger and Indian agent, was born in Tennessee and immigrated to Texas in 1836 after the battle of San Jacinto as a volunteer in Brig.
+SMITH, THOMAS INGLES (1800–1848).
+Thomas I. (often J.) Smith, Texas Ranger and Indian agent, was born on May 30, 1800, in Montgomery, Virginia, the son of Bird B. Smith and Rhoda Ingles.
+He reportedly experienced his first combat as a young boy during the War of 1812.
+He married Rebecca Hogsett in Tennessee in 1828 and the couple had three children.
+Smith and his family immigrated to Texas in 1836 after the battle of San Jacinto as a volunteer in Brig.
 Gen. Felix Huston's Army of the Republic of Texas.
+He first served as a ranger under Capt.
+George Erath in 1840 and volunteered with Captain Eli Chandler and the Robertson County Militiamen in May 1841.
 In response to the raids of Rafael Vásquez and Adrián Woll on San Antonio in 1842, Smith enlisted as a private in Capt.
 John Rugeley's company of volunteers in Col. Clark L. Owen's regiment; he served from March 6 through April 13, 1842.
 He was wounded at the battle of Salado Creek on September 18, 1842.
 On October 17, 1842, with the announcement of the Somervell expedition, Smith enlisted as a private in Capt.
 Samuel Bogart's company of Col. James R. Cooke's First Regiment of the South Western Army.
 On November 9, 1842, he joined Capt.
 William S. Fisher's company of the Second Regiment and was elected third lieutenant.
 He accompanied the expedition to the Rio Grande but returned to San Antonio with Gen. Alexander Somervell and thus did not participate in the battle of Mier and was spared capture on the Mier expedition.
 In 1843 Smith was appointed by Governor Sam Houston to organize and take charge of the party that removed the archives from Austin to Houston (see ARCHIVE WAR).
 Later that year he moved to a farm on Chambers Creek in Ellis County.
 In 1844 he led a scouting party into the Wichita Mountains in search of hostile Indians.
-From February 16 through December 16, 1845, a Thomas J. Smith served as lieutenant commanding the Robertson County Rangers.
+From February 16 through December 16, 1845, Smith served as lieutenant commanding the Robertson County Rangers.